Bagalamukhi: Worship

 Whereas, the Maa Bagalamukhi Temple, Bankhandi, HP is a prominent place of worship of the goddess, thronged by huge crowds during Fridays and other festive seasons.

-According to Hindu Puranas, Rama, guided by Hanuman, worshipped Mata Baglamukhi to secure victory over the demon king Ravana.
+According to local tradition at Bankhandi temple, Rama, guided by Hanuman, worshipped Mata Baglamukhi to secure victory over the demon king Ravana.
 The goddess granted Rama the Brahmastra, a celestial weapon of immense destructive power.
 This divine gift was instrumental in Rama’s success, symbolising the victory of good over evil and demonstrating the divine support that Maa Baglamukhi Temple in Bankhandi provides to her devotees.

 Furthermore, it is said that the Maa Baglamukhi Temple, Bankhandi, HP was constructed during the Dwaparyug by the Pandavas during their period of 'Agyatvas' (exile).
 According to legend, the Pandavas built the temple in a single night.
 Bhima and Arjuna worshipped Goddess Baglamukhi to seek her blessings and power.

 It is believed that worshipping Maa Baglamukhi Temple in Bankhandi, Kangra district enhances one's power and diminishes enemies capabilities, rendering them helpless.
 This aspect of the goddess’s power underscores her role as a protector and a formidable force against adversities.

 A temple devoted to Bagalamukhi is also located in the Newar city of Patan near Kathmandu, Nepal, the country where worship of tantric goddesses had royal patronage.
 The territory of this temple in Patan has several other shrines dedicated to Ganesha, Shiva, Saraswati, Guheswar, Bhairava, etc.